SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 Alongside the CPU stack a separate garbage-collected object stack holds function arguments.
-An additional raw stack holds return tags of byte size instead of full return addresses as well as raw pointers to argument definitions of built-in functions during evaluation.
+An additional raw stack holds return tags of byte size instead of full return addresse, and raw pointers to argument definitions of built-in functions during evaluation.

 ### Hidden creation of list elements ("consing")